jhaslowh/UFO_Attack/UFO Attack Design.md

 **Player**
 Has score and upgrade points (people abducted).
 Has a ray gun when on ground.
+The players health will recharge when in the ship.

 **Levels**
 Use harder enemies to increase difficulty.